Kimsey Run Lake

 The negative about Kimsey Run Lake is that is just has portable toilet bathrooms.
 Well, maybe that is a positive that at least it has portable toilet bathrooms.
 It doesn’t have any of the amenities of Trout Pond – running water, flush toilets, hot showers, camp sites, etc. It’s just a decent-sized lake for spending the day fishing or relaxing and watching wildlife.

 Trout Pond is my favorite lake in the area, because I like to swim and kayak and sometimes camp.
-But if I only wanted to fish, Kimsey Run would be an excellent choice.
+But if I only wanted to fish or bird watch, Kimsey Run would be an excellent choice.
 I have seen more fish come out of Kimsey Run, it’s a little closer and faster to the main road (Rt.
 259) and certainly not least of all – it is free!

 Catch and Release at Kimsey Run Lake